chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 [\[edit on GitHub\]](https://github.com/chef/chef-workstation/blob/master/docs-chef-io/content/workstation/install_workstation.md)

-Start your infrastructure automation quickly and easily with [Chef Workstation](https://www.chef.sh/) .
+Start your infrastructure automation quickly and easily with [Chef Workstation](/workstation/).
 Chef Workstation gives you everything you need to get started with Chef - ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software - all in one easy-to-install package.

 Chef Workstation includes:

 - Chef Infra Client
 - Chef InSpec
+- Chef Habitat
 - chef and knife command line tools
 - Testing tools such as Test Kitchen, ChefSpec, and Cookstyle
 - Everything else needed to author cookbooks and upload them to the Chef Infra Server